Metric Oja Depth, New Statistical Tool for Estimating the Most Central Objects: New depth for object data

 where the summation runs over all unordered triples $(i, j, k)$ of indices from $\{ 1, \ldots, n \}$ with distinct elements and

-Standard results on $U$-statistics \citep{lee2019u} with the continuous mapping theorem and Theorem \ref{theo:moment_condition} gives the following point-wise convergence result which states that the depth of any single object $x$ can be accurately estimated using $D_{O3, n}$.
+Standard results on $U$-statistics \citep{lee2019u} combined with the continuous mapping theorem and Theorem \ref{theo:moment_condition} give the following point-wise convergence result which states that the depth of any single object $x$ can be accurately estimated using $D_{O3, n}$.

-\begin{theorem} Assume that, for some $a \in \mathcal{X}$, we have $\mathrm{E} \{ d(X, a) \} < \infty$.
+\begin{theorem} Assume that, for some $a \in \mathcal{X}$, we have $\mathbb E \{ d(X, a) \} < \infty$.
 Then, for any fixed $x \in \mathcal{X}$, we have $D_{O3, n}(x) \rightarrow_p D_{O3}(x)$ as $n \rightarrow \infty$. \end{theorem}

 A stronger result is obtained if the metric space is totally bounded, in which case the convergence is uniform in $\mathcal{X}$.

 \begin{theorem} Assume that the metric space $(\mathcal{X}, d)$ is totally bounded.
 Then,